NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 it can set the auto size mode.

 ### Create an Event Bridge Rule (a.k.a.
 CloudWatch Event) that will trigger when a FSx Volume is created
-Once on the "Event Bridge" page, click on Rules on the left hand side.
+Once on the "Event Bridge" page, click on Rules on the left-hand side.
 From there click on Create Rule.
 Give the rule a name, and make sure to put the rule on the "Default" bus.
 Finally select "Rule with an event pattern" and click Next.